 Keyword research is a fundamental part of any digital marketing strategy.
-Thorough keyword research helps you build effective strategies for improving your content to rank higher and on a wider variety of terms, to ultimately drive more relevant organic traffic to your site.
+Thorough keyword research helps you build effective strategies for improving your content to rank higher for a wider variety of terms, ultimately driving more relevant organic traffic to your site.
 Semrush offers you several ways to gather the best keywords.

 In this workflow, we will show you how to conduct basic keyword research so you can optimize your site for the words and phrases that will bring traffic to your website.

 To make finding the best keywords for your brand even easier, we ran a study in March 2022 that showed Semrush's search volume was the most accurate among top-known industry competitors.

 If you already know the main competitors in your niche, you can compare their keyword profiles and get ideas for new keywords to rank for in organic search.
 We advise picking a competitor domain with better Organic Traffic, Authority Score, and a higher number of keywords so you’d have more data to work with.

 The best way to quickly compare metrics is to use the Compare domains report in Domain Overview.
 This report can give us a helicopter view of our position among other competitors' domains.

 In our example, let’s take nytimes.com - it has more organic traffic, more keywords, and the authority score is better.

 Tip.
 If you are unsure who your competitors are, check out the Organic Research competitors tab.